 What are Maitake Mushrooms?

-Grifola frondosa, more commonly know as a Maitake mushroom, Hen of the woods or sheepshead mushrooms are known for their traditional usage in Japanese/Chinese cuisine but unknown to most, grow prolifically in most parts of the United States & Europe, too!
+Grifola frondosa, more commonly know as a Maitake mushroom, Hen of the woods or sheepshead mushrooms are known for their traditional usage in Japanese/Chinese cuisine but unknown to most, grow prolifically in most parts of the United States (North America) & Europe, too!

 If you aren’t ready to head out into the woods to find your own, don’t worry many grocery stores and farmers market offer them as well.